-The rich are well-positioned to benefit from the discount tax rate on investment earnings because of their dominance on Wall Street.
-Federal Reserve data indicate that the richest 1 percent hold more than half of all stocks and mutual funds, while the bottom 90 percent of Americans own just 11 percent.
-The disparities in stock ownership are even starker if race is factored in.
+The rich are well-positioned to benefit from the relatively low tax rate on investment earnings because of their dominance on Wall Street.
+Federal Reserve data indicate that the richest 1 percent hold 53 percent and the richest 10 percent hold nearly 89 percent of all stocks and mutual funds, leaving the bottom 90 percent with only 11 percent.
+Stock ownership disparities are even starker if race is factored in.
 While 61 percent of white families owned at least some stock in 2019, only 34 percent of Black and 24 percent of Latino families did, according to the Federal Reserve.

 America’s richest also exploit estate tax loopholes, shell corporations, trusts, and other sophisticated methods of shielding their accumulated fortunes from taxation.
 This has accelerated the accumulation of wealth — and power — in the hands of a few individuals while entrenching oligarchic dynasties.
 According to Institute for Policy Studies research, America’s 50 wealthiest family dynasties together held $1.2 trillion in assets in 2020.
 By comparison, the bottom half of all U.S. households—an estimated 65 million families — shared a combined total wealth of just twice that, at $2.5 trillion.
 The five wealthiest dynasties (the Walton, Koch, Mars, Lauder, and Cargill-MacMillan families) saw their wealth increase by a median 2,484 percent from 1983 to 2020.

 America’s wealthy have also benefited enormously from reductions in the corporate tax rate, which has fallen from a peak of 52.8 percent in the 1960s to 21 percent under the 2017 Republican tax law.
-The windfalls of lower corporate taxes flow primarily to high-income Americans because of their disproportionate ownership of corporate stock.
+Windfalls from lower corporate taxes flow primarily to high-income Americans because this group owns a disproportionate share of corporate stock.
 Wealthy corporate executives, who receive most of their compensation in some form of stock-based pay, also benefit, while evidence of gains for workers is lacking.
-This corporate tax rate-cutting, combined with rampant use of offshore tax havens and other avoidance schemes, puts a strain on public budgets.
-The percentage of total federal revenue from corporate tax receipts dropped from 32.1 percent in 1952 to 6.6 percent in 2019, according to Office of Management and Budget data.
+Corporate tax rate-cutting, combined with rampant use of offshore tax havens and other avoidance schemes, puts a strain on public budgets.
+The percentage of total federal revenue from corporate tax receipts dropped from 32.1 percent in 1952 to 8.6 percent in 2022, according to Office of Management and Budget data.